Futsch1/image-sieve/README.md

 - Overlapping events are not reported
 - When many events are added, the view is not properly extended/scrolled
 - The indication of problems during sieving is not implemented
-- Videos should get a button to view them with a player
 - Navigation with previous/next through similar items can be improved

 ## Details